+Healthcare Benefits.
 It should also be noted that the County provides post-retirement healthcare benefits to various categories of former employees.
-These costs may be expected to rise substantially in the future.
-There is now an accounting rule that will require governmental entities, such as the County, to account for post-retirement healthcare benefits as it accounts for vested pension benefits.
-GASB Statement No. 45 ("GASB 45") of the Governmental Accounting Standards Board ("GASB"), described below, requires such accounting.
+These costs may rise substantially in the future.
+Accounting rule, GASB Statement No. 45 ("GASB 45") of the Governmental Accounting Standards Board ("GASB"), requires governmental entities, such as the County, to account for post-retirement healthcare benefits with respect to vested pension benefits.
+GASB 45 is now fully implemented for all government entities.

-GASB 45 and OPEB.
-OPEB refers to "other post-employment benefits," meaning other than pension benefits.
-OPEB consist primarily of health care benefits, and may include other benefits such as disability benefits and life insurance.
+OPEB.
+Other Post-Employment Benefits ("OPEB") refers to "other post-employment benefits," meaning other than pension benefits, disability benefits and OPEB consist primarily of health care benefits, and may include other benefits such as disability benefits and life insurance.
 Until now, these benefits have generally been administered on a pay-as-you-go basis and have not been reported as a liability on governmental financial statements.